milonmaze/privacy-terms-observatory/policies.google.com/technologies/location-data.md

 To help advertisers measure performance

-Google may also use location information for analytics and measurement to understand how Google services are used. ​For example: Depending on your Timeline settings, Google may use location data from Timeline to help advertisers estimate how often ads drive visits to their stores.
-Only anonymous estimates, not personal information, are shared with advertisers.
-To do this, Google connects your Web & App Activity data, such as ad clicks, with Timeline data related to advertisers’ stores.
-Your Timeline data is not shared with advertisers.
+Google may also use location information for analytics and measurement to understand how Google services are used. ​For example: depending on your settings, Google may use location data from Timeline to help advertisers estimate how often ads drive visits to their stores.
+To do this, Google connects the activity you save as history in your account, such as ad interactions, with Timeline data related to advertisers’ stores.
+No personal information is shared with advertisers.

 To improve Google’s products and services